New methods to bound the critical probability in fractal percolation: Lower bounds for

+A diagonal connection in $K_n$ can only be present in $K_{n+1}$ if both subsquares in the corners survive.
+This means that the connection is preserved with probability at most $p^2$.
+As a consequence, if $K_n$ does not percolate in the sense of Definition \ref{def_percolation}, then there will be no percolation in the limit since all (countably many) diagonal connections break down almost surely.
+It follows that this modification of the definition does not change the limiting percolation probability.
+From now on also connections, crossings and connected components in $K_n$ are similarly redefined. \begin{definition} Denote the four sides of the unit square by $B_1,\ldots,B_4$.
+If $K_n$ contains $M^n$-adic squares $S_1,\ldots,S_k$ such that \begin{itemize} \item $S_1$ intersects $B_i$ and $S_k$ intersects $B_j$ for some $i\neq j$,

-\textbf{Proof} First define \emph{delayed} fractal percolation: $F_{m,n}$ is constructed in the same way as $K_{m+n}$, the only difference being that we do not discard any squares in the first $m$ construction steps.
+\item $S_i$ shares a full edge with $S_{i+1}$ for $1\leq i\leq k-1$, \end{itemize} then we say that two sides are connected in $K_n$. \end{definition} \textbf{Proof of Theorem \ref{theorem_coupling}} First define \emph{delayed} fractal percolation: $F_{m,n}$ is constructed in the same way as $K_{m+n}$, the only difference being that we do not discard any squares in the first $m$ construction steps.
 So we first divide the unit square into $M^m\times M^m$ subsquares and only then we start the fractal percolation process in each of these squares.
 Delayed fractal percolation stochastically dominates fractal percolation.

 Then we have the following inequalities (illustrated for $M=m=2$ and $n=3$ in Figure \ref{fig_inequalities}):